buzdugan/weekend_box_office/README.md

 ### Create a VM instance
  In the Google Cloud console, go to **Menu ≡ > Compute Engine > VM instances > Create instance**.
 Follow these steps to generate the instance.
-1. Chose any name for your instance.
+1. Choose any name for your instance.
 1. Select the best region and zone that work for you.
 Make sure you use the same location across all the Google Cloud components.<br>
 The other components will be generated with Terraform and you should modify the variables `region` and `location` inside the `variables.tf` file to be the same as the VM region.
 1. Select a _E2 series_ instance.
 A _e2-standard-4_ instance is recommended (4 vCPUs, 16GB RAM)